On the frequentist validity of Bayesian limits: Remote contiguity

-By contrast, if we have a specific rate $a_n$ in mind, the relevant mode of convergence is Prokhorov's weak convergence: according to lemma~\ref{lem:rcfirstlemma}-{\it (v)}, (\ref{eq:ctglpp}) holds if the likelihood ratios $Z_n=dP_{\tht_0,n}/dP_n^{\Pi_n|B_n}(X^n)$ satisfy $P_{\tht_0,n}(Z_n<\infty)=1$ ($n\geq1$), and have a weak limit $Z$ when re-scaled by $a_n$, $a_n\,Z_n\convweak{P_{\tht_0,n}}Z$.
-To better understand the counterexamples of subsection~\ref{sub:inconsistent}, notice the high sensitivity of this criterion to the existence of subsets of the sample spaces assigned probability zero under some model distributions, while the true probability is non-zero.
+By contrast, if we have a specific rate $a_n$ in mind, the relevant mode of convergence is Prohorov's weak convergence: according to lemma~\ref{lem:rcfirstlemma}-{\it (v)}, (\ref{eq:ctglpp}) holds if inverse likelihood ratios $Z_n$ have a weak limit $Z$ when re-scaled by $a_n$,

+To better understand the counterexamples of section~\ref{sec:app}, notice the high sensitivity of this criterion to the existence of subsets of the sample spaces assigned probability zero under some model distributions, while the true probability is non-zero.
 More generally, remote contiguity is sensitive to subsets $E_n$ assigned fast decreasing probabilities under local prior predictive distributions $P_n^{\Pi_n|B_n}(E_n)$, while the probabilities $P_{\tht_0,n}(E_n)$ remain high, which is what definition~\ref{def:remctg} expresses.
 The rate $a_n\downarrow0$ helps to control the likelihood ratio (compare to the unscaled limits of likelihood ratios that play a central role in the theory of convergence of experiments \cite{LeCam86}), conceivably enough to force uniform tightness in many non-parametric situations.

 But condition (\ref{eq:ctglpp}) can also be written out, for example to the requirement that for some constant $\delta>0$,

 with the help of lemma~\ref{lem:rcfirstlemma}-{\it(ii)}. \begin{example} Consider again the model of example~\ref{ex:noKLpriors}.
 In example~\ref{ex:rcnoKLpriors}, it is shown that if the prior $\Pi$ for $\tht\in\RR$ has a continuous and strictly positive Lebesgue density and we choose $B_n=[\tht_0,\tht_0+1/n]$, then for every $\delta>0$ and all $a_n\downarrow0$,